 1. Ferrite

 When a minute fraction of interstices houses carbon atoms, the resulting microstructure is ferrite.
-Ferrite boasts a body-centered cubic (BCC) crystal structure, making it soft, ductile, and akin to pure iron.
-The maximum carbon content that can fit in ferrite is about 0.02% at high temperatures but drops to 0.006% at room temperature.
+Ferrite has a body-centered cubic (BCC) structure, making it soft and ductile, similar to pure iron.
+The maximum carbon solubility in ferrite is approximately 0.02% at 912°C and about 0.008% at room temperature.

 2. Martensite

-Rapid cooling, typically faster than 30 °C per second, locks excess carbon within the crystal structure, distorting it into a body-centered tetragonal (BCT) structure, forming martensite.
+Rapid cooling, typically faster than 20–30°C per second, traps carbon atoms within the distorted body-centered tetragonal (BCT) lattice of martensite.
 Higher carbon levels result in harder martensite.
 When heated, martensite allows carbon to diffuse out, reducing hardness and increasing toughness.

 Heating martensite leads to tempered martensite, which combines ferrite and iron carbide (Fe3C).
 This microstructure disperses Fe3C more evenly than pearlite, reducing compression stresses.